MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-2-VectorsMatrices.md

 M_{m1} ~~ M_{m2} ~~ \cdots ~~ M_{mn}\\\\
 \end{bmatrix}$$

 Note that a vector of dimension $n$ is simply a matrix of size $n \times 1$.
-Just like with vectors, we can multiply a matrix with a number $c$ to obtain a new matrix where every entry is multiplied with $c$, and we can add two matrices of the same size to produce a new matrix whose entries are the sum of the respective entries of the two matrices.
+As with vectors, we can multiply a matrix with a number $c$ to obtain a new matrix where every entry is multiplied with $c$, and we can add two matrices of the same size to produce a new matrix whose entries are the sum of the respective entries of the two matrices.

 ## Matrix multiplication and tensor products